-For me, every single plot point on the above list demonstrates that the writers had so little wiggle-room to work with on the space rock that they ended having to pull ideas out of their asses.
-And when the geography, everyday physics and quantum rules of time-travel are not made clear or adhered to, those ideas become fucking nonsense.
+The storytelling has not only been limited by the lack of locations and lack of physical room to run, hide and stage action set-pieces; the knock-on effect of these writing room decisions creates repetitive, predictable and down-right confusing TV.
+The writers had so little wiggle-room to work with on the space rock that they ended having to pull ideas out of their asses.
+And when environs, geography, everyday physics and quantum rules of time-travel are not made clear or adhered to, those ideas become nonsense.

-Case in point, during one well-shot fight in an anti gravity storm, Daisy killed Sinara (Ivanka) when the latter jumped, floated too high and was impaled on Daisy’s spear up on a walkway.
+Case in point, during one admittedly well-shot fight in an anti-gravity storm, Daisy killed Sinara (Ivanka) when the latter jumped, floated too high and was impaled on Daisy’s spear up on a walkway.
 Yet how come Daisy wasn’t affected by the same lack of gravity as Sinara?

 The last episode, Past Life felt so rushed and so paint-by-numbers that its reveals and sacrifices lost all meaning.
-Enoch may be dead but Deke will be back to annoy the shit out of us all as he was standing near a piece of the time-travelling monolith when it was activated.
+Enoch may be dead but Deke will be back to annoy the shit out of us all as it will be revealed he was standing near a piece of the time-travelling monolith when it was activated.

 Worst of all, all this confusion and lack of cognitive storytelling translates directly to the actors.
-Ming-Na Wen especially, who looks like she’s sleepwalking through her lines, while the normally effervescent and highly watchable and likeable Fitz and Simmons are shadows of their former selves.
+Ming-Na Wen especially, who looks like she’s sleepwalking through her lines, while the normally effervescent and highly watchable Fitz and Simmons are shadows of their former selves.

 Let’s hope it’s the lack of air in space and that the writers can breathe fresh air into the scripts when the team arrive back on erf where there’s plenty of room for car chases, foot-chases and set pieces.
-If the fresh, California air doesn’t wake them up, perhaps guest star, Disney Club’s Dove Cameron can… whoever the fuck that is.
+If the fresh, California air doesn’t wake them up, perhaps guest star, Disney Club’s Dove Cameron can… whoever that is.

 The Agents of SHIELD return in All The Comforts of Home on Friday, March 2nd.